deepaktwr/BitFrames/README.md

 into your gradles as library uses databinding.

-**_*_** the library have dependencies of picasso and pallete to load images and fetch pallets.please don't include these depedencies into your own build.gradle, you may use them directly from the library.
+**_*_** the library have dependencies of picasso and pallete to load images and fetch pallete.please don't include these depedencies into your own build.gradle, you may use them directly from the library.